preble/netpinproc/README.markdown

 netpinproc is a C# wrapper for [libpinproc](http://github.com/preble/libpinproc).
 The initial version was started on 10/31/2010 and was written by Adam Preble.

+### pinproc.cs

+PinProc, a C# wrapper class for libpinproc.
+Basically a set of P/Invoke methods and structures to make it pretty easy to call libpinproc functions from .Net.
+Note that this requires that libpinproc be available as a DLL (on Windows) or a dylib on Mac or Linux.

+### ProcDevice.cs

+ProcDevice, a wrapper class for PinProc, which makes controlling the P-ROC hardware even smoother in a .Net environment.
+Although it is far from complete, it is a useful as an example of how to call PinProc's methods.
+If you improve upon it we would be happy to incorporate your changes.

+### testmain.cs

+A test Main() implementation that demonstrates how to use the ProcDevice class to read events.
+Also discusses how drivers (coils, lamps) should be manipulated.

 ## Status

 netpinproc was developed under Mono and has not been tested in an actual Windows .Net environment.
-In fact, as of this typing it has not actually been tested with the P-ROC hardware.
+While portions of PinProc have been tested with actual hardware, much of it has not.
+Please use care when testing this library on an actual pinball machine.
+Please see the license statement below.

 ## Usage

+To run using MonoDevelop, create a new command line application and add the files testmain.cs, pinproc.cs, and ProcDevice.cs.

 To compile and run with Mono:

-    gmcs PinPROC.cs
+    gmcs testmain.cs pinproc.cs ProcDevice.cs
-    mono PinPROC.exe
+    mono testmain.exe

 If you happen to be running netpinproc under Mac OS X, due to a bug in Mono/glib, you will need to create a .config file to help Mono find libpinproc.dylib.
 In .Net style, if your .exe is pinproc.exe, create a pinproc.exe.config with the following content: